michellemay/word2vec-perf/README.md

 ...
 Alpha: 0.037308  Progress: 25.39%  Words/thread/sec: 1329.74k
 ```
-As seen in the logs, speed is should be 16 threads * 1329.74k ~= **21275** kwords/s.
+As seen in the logs, speed is **1330 kwords/s**
-However, this number does not add up with percentages and total number of words!

-More realistic timing is: 5% * 129756040 words takes about 47 seconds ~= **138 kwords/s**
+*Note, word2vec seems to be running all iterations in the same progress bar.*

 # gensim
 Running python 2.7 on Anaconda (gensim 0.13.3)